martinezelx/smart-mow-drive/README.md

 ### v1.3.0
 - Update README.
 - Improved code: Refactor the CLI to improve the readability of the code.
+### v1.4.0
+- Restructure the architecture to fix the hexagonal architecture.
+- Add GitHub Actions to run the tests and build the application.
+- Refactor some naming to improve the readability of the code.

 ## Prerequisites to test/run the application
 - Java: 21.0.1 - [Download](https://openjdk.org/projects/jdk/21/)